gpsyrou/tube-virality/README.md

 ### **Collection Process**
 1. **Fetching Trending Videos**
-   - Using the YouTube API, we retrieve trending videos from multiple countries.
+   - Using the YouTube API, trending videos from multiple countries are retrieved.
    - The list of trending videos is stored and continuously updated.

 2. **Daily Statistics Updates** (Automated via **GitHub Actions**)